whoisjustinngo/tp/docs/DeveloperGuide.md

 ### Importing .ics Schedules

-For student financial advisors, they might have a portal that can generate calendar files that can be imported into Google calendar, such as NUSMods.
-NUSMods has a download `.ics` button that generates a `.ics` file for the users.
-These fields can be programmatically added into Advyze.
+Student financial advisors might have access to portals that give them the option of generating calendar files, which can be subsequently imported into apps like Google calendar for display.
+For example, NUSMods has a "download `.ics`" button that generates a `.ics` file for the users.
+These fields specified in the `.ics` file can be programmatically added into Advyze.

 The basic structure of an `.ics` file is as follows